 - (ii) At least 50% of the profits derived from the transfer of the properties and shares or equity investments referred to in Article 2.1 of Law 11/2009, held for the purpose of complying with the principal statutory activity, realised once the periods mentioned in Article 3.2 of Law 11/2009 have elapsed.
 The remainder of these profits must be reinvested in other properties or equity investments to be held for the purpose of complying with the statutory activity, within three years after the transfer date.
 Otherwise, these profits must be distributed in full together with any profits obtained during the period in which the reinvestment period expires.
-If the items in which the investment is made are transferred in the mandatory period during which they must be held, the associated profits must be distributed in full together with any profits obtained during the period in which the items were transferred.
-The mandatory distribution of profits does not apply to any portion of profits attributable to periods in which the Company will not be taxed under the special regime provided for by that law. - (iii) At least 80% of the remaining profits obtained.
+If the items in which the investment is made are transferred in the period during which they must be held, the associated profits must be distributed in full together with any profits does not apply to any portion of profits attributable to periods in which the Company will not be taxed under the special regime provided for by that law. - (iii) At least 80% of the remaining profits obtained.
 When the distribution of dividends is charged against reserves deriving from profits for a period to which the special tax regime has been applied, the distribution must be carried out as described above.